takinola/handyjs/readme.md

 // userprofile.jade is the view file
 // pageInfo is an object that contains the variables to be passed to the view
 // pageInfo.theme may also specify a local jade file to override the site theme settings
+// pageInfo.tinymce = true - enables TinyMCE on any textarea with class of "text-editor"
 // logDetail contains the log information
 // {type: 'story', category: 'view', message: 'displaying story id 4'}